FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 CAC payback period is the number of months it takes for a customer’s revenue to cover their acquisition cost.

 If your CAC is €300 and your ARPU is €50/month, your payback period is 6 months.
 For bootstrapped founders, payback period matters more than LTV/CAC ratio because it directly maps to cash flow.
-A payback period under 12 months is healthy; under 6 months means you can reinvest aggressively.
+Cash-flow SaaS metrics always beat ratio SaaS metrics when you are running lean.

 CAC Payback Period = CAC / (ARPU × Gross Margin %)